Sleep (2013 film)

 In 2023, 10 years after its release, the movie got unexpected traction after being associated with the sleepstreaming phenomenon.
 In a couple of days it gained more than 100,000 new views on YouTube.
 On March 8, 2023 Juha Lilja reported in his YouTube channel that YouTube had removed the video because of violation of sex and nudity policy.
 This policy states that nudity may be allowed when the purpose is educational, documentary, scientific or artistic, and not gratuitous.
 In his video about the event, Juha Lilja stated that he was sad because the decision means that YouTube thinks Sleep is not art.

 In January 2024 it was announced, that there will be sequel to the film, called by the same name: Sleep, but consisting of footage about Lilja using a mobile phone for 5 hours and 21 minutes.

+In 2026, Sleep was featured as part of an installation titled Three Rooms at Anozero'26 Bienal de Coimbra, a biennial art festival held at the Monastery of Santa Clara-a-Nova in Coimbra, Portugal, running from 11 April to 5 July 2026.
+The installation converted two former monastic cells into overnight rooms, each furnished with a bed, nightstand and lamp: one screening Sleep on a television, the other showing Chantal Akerman's La Chambre (1972).
+A third cell served as a shared lounge.
+Overnight guests were expected to vacate before the exhibition reopened each morning.
+The biennial, curated by Hans Ibelings, John Zeppetelli and Daniel Madeira under the title Segurar, dar, receber ("To hold, to give, to receive"), positioned the installation as a reference to both the monastery's history of inhabitation and its uncertain future, with plans to redevelop the site as a hotel remaining under consideration.